Slesa/launchy/Launchy_QT/readme.txt

 To be done for 2.2 All:
 . why are there so many checks for updates on some networks?
 It seems like it should only happen once..
+. add a history of recent commands mapped to up arrow

 To be done for 2.2 Windows:
 .
 Rescue mode should kill running Launchy's
 . .png and .ico files should display correctly.
+. add a run as admin option

 To be done for 2.1.3:
 .
 Lost .png support in Windows.
 It just shows the default png app as opposed to the actual picture.
 This is due to my switch back in windows for 2.1.2 for .ico support.